 Is mSpy safe?

 mSpy is an established app that has monitored millions of Android and iOS phones since 2011.
 There are no known viruses, malware, or ransomware connected with the app and its servers are encrypted.
-However, to use all the features you will have to root or jailbreak your child’s phone which can void the warranty and cause damage to the device if you don’t know what you’re doing.

 Can I install mSpy without my child knowing?